TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

 --------------------------------------------

 This is not necessarily a straightforward question.
-If you are already familiar with running programs from the Windows command line then everything will seem obvious; otherwise, you might need a little more guidance.
+If you are already familiar with running programs kutoka the Windows command line then everything will seem obvious; otherwise, you might need a little more guidance.

 Unless you use some sort of integrated development environment, you will end up *typing* Windows commands into what is variously referred to as a "DOS window" or "Command prompt window".
-Usually you can create such a window from your search bar by searching for ``cmd``.
+Usually you can create such a window kutoka your search bar by searching for ``cmd``.
 You should be able to recognize when you have started such a window because you will see a Windows "command prompt", which usually looks like this: